Try This: Display with Variable Labels

 print(s4)

-• s1 string display as three lines.
+• s1 string displays as three lines.

 • s2 string displays as a single line, but might wrap inside the terminal.